 The popularity of the use of the terminal claims a record peak use of 21 million passengers in 1929.
 In 1926 a new drawbridge over Newark Bay was opened for service.
 Passenger use began to decline with the Depression and World War II.
 By the end of the war, competition hurt railway services; urban residents moved to the suburbs, cars and buses became the preference of commuters, Hudson River tunnels and bridges picked up traffic, and trucking and air freight for cargo surpassed railway transport.

-The CRRNJ continued to have financial crises and in 1967 filed for final bankruptcy and closed the terminal in Jersey City.
+The CRRNJ continued to have financial crises and in 1967 filed for final bankruptcy and closed the terminal in Jersey City on April 30th.
 The following year the terminal complex was purchased with state and federal funds.
 In 1976 the CRRNJ became part of the Consolidated Rail Corporation (Conrail).
 That same year, local residents Morris Pesin and Audrey Zapp convinced the state and federal governments to preserve the terminal with the development of Liberty State Park.

 The Lehigh Valley Railroad (LVRR) also operated in the Liberty State Park area along present-day Morris Pesin Drive.
 Begun in 1855, the LVRR transported anthracite coal from Pennsylvania through New Jersey to industrial cities of Paterson, Newark, Jersey City, and onto New York.
 In 1871, the railway line leased property in Jersey City from the CRRNJ and eventually constructed a terminal and freight yard on its own property on the waterfront.
 To develop its facility, the LVRR filled in the area between Black Tom Island in New York Harbor and the mainland.
 Like the CRRNJ, the LVRR went into bankruptcy in 1968 and its tracks made part of Conrail.

-The terminal is now the focal point of the three-part historic centerpiece that it shares with Ellis Island and the Statue of Liberty on the Jersey City waterfront.
-The partially restored terminal is used as a visitors' center and for exhibits and social and cultural events.
-The "Blue Comet" Auditorium on the first floor was formerly a ladies' waiting room and part of the ticket office; it is used for interpretive programs about the facility.
+The terminal remains the focal point to the historic Jersey City waterfront that it shares with Ellis Island and the Statue of Liberty.
+It serves as a visitors' center and exhibit hall for social and cultural events.
+The first-floor "Blue Comet" Auditorium, formerly a ladies' waiting room and part of the ticket office, has been used for interpretive programs.

 | By: Carmela Karnoutsos